Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/I-equip.md

 -  Hold left or right key to equip both hands at the same time, or hold shout to equip all three preselected items at once (dynamic equip sets)
 -  Option when equipping the preselected item to either swap with current item, or equip and cycle the preselect slot on one position
 -  Option to toggle back out of Preselect Mode when equipping all items
--  QuickShield/QuickRanged options to equip or preselect when Preselect Mode active
+-  QuickShield/QuickRanged options to equip or preselect when Preselect Mode active.